Macrometacorp/docs/docs/cep/reference/functions.md

     select list:merge(list) as stockSymbols
     from StockStream WINDOW TUMBLING_LENGTH(2);

-For the window expiry of 2 events, the merge() function will collect attributes of `list` and merge them to a single list, returned as stockSymbols.
+For the window expiration of 2 events, the merge() function will collect attributes of `list` and merge them to a single list, returned as stockSymbols.

 ### add (Function)